milenkovicm/wasaffi/README.md

 `export_udf_function!` macro should add WasmEdge bindings and peace of code which would do Arrow IPC serialization/deserialization.
 Arrow arrays are effectively copied across rust/wasm boundary.

-This code handles happy day scenario, exceptional cases might be covered in following updates.
+This code currently handles happy day scenario, with basic exceptional cases covered.

 ## UDF Declaration